How Many Sevens Are There from 1 to 1000? A Deep Dive into Counting

 Understanding the Problem: Counting Digit Occurrences

 The core problem is counting the frequency of the digit '7' in the numbers ranging from 1 to 1000.
 This means we need to examine each number within this range and tally the occurrences of '7' in each number's digit representation.
-For instance, the number 7 appears once in 7, 17, 70, and 77, but twice in 777.
+Still, for instance, the number 7 appears once in 7, 17, 70, and 77, but twice in 777.
 The challenge lies in efficiently counting these occurrences across the entire range.

 Method 1: Manual Counting (Not Recommended for Large Ranges)